Direct T_e-based Metallicities of z=2-9 Galaxies with JWST/NIRSpec: Empirical Metallicity Calibrations Applicable from Reionization to Cosmic Noon: Summary and Conclusions

 Our new calibrations, derived directly from observations of high-redshift sources, represent a significant step forward in our ability to derive accurate metallicities in the early universe.
 Studies of the MZR and FMR at high redshifts no longer need to rely on local-universe metallicity calibrations or the indirect approach in which extreme local galaxies are assumed to be analogs of high-redshift systems.
 These measurements also provide important empirical tests for any theoretical photoionization model-based methods of deriving metallicities at high redshift.

 We compared these calibrations to strong-line calibrations from the literature, finding that the high-redshift calibrations have higher O3, R23, O32, and Ne3O2 line ratios at fixed O/H relative to normal $z\sim0$ calibrations.
 This redshift evolution of strong-line calibration functions is driven by evolving ISM ionization conditions between $z\sim0$ and $z\ge2$ identified in studies of star-forming galaxies at $z\sim2-3$ \citep[e.g.,][]{ste2016,sha2019,top2020a}.
-Local analog calibrations display much better agreement with the high-redshift data for these line ratios and in particular reach the high O3 and R23 values that normal $z\sim0$ calibrations fail to reproduce, but still do not display consistent agreement with the high-redshift calibrations across all line ratios and regions of parameter space.
+Local analog calibrations display much better agreement with the high-redshift data for these line ratios and in particular reach the high O3 and R23 values that normal $z\sim0$ calibrations fail to reproduce, but still do not display consistent agreement with the high-redshift calibrations across all line ratios and regions of parameter space, falling off more steeply from the maximum O3 and R23 value than the high-redshift calibrations.

 The current high-redshift \te\ sample features only 12 detections of the [N\ii]$\lambda$6585 emission line used in some of the most commonly-used metallicity indicators at $z\sim0$, including the N2 and O3N2 ratios.
 Consequently, calibrations of N-based indicators cannot yet be robustly assessed at high redshift.
-The current sample is also lacking good statistics at both very low (12+log(O/H$)\lesssim7.5$) and high (12+log(O/H$)\gtrsim8.4$) metallicities.
+The current sample is also lacking good statistics at both very low (12+log(O/H$)\lesssim7.4$) and high (12+log(O/H$)\gtrsim8.3$) metallicities.
 Deep spectroscopy with several hours of integration per pointing with {\it JWST}/NIRSpec promises to improve both of these shortcomings by detecting fainter \oiiia\ lines at low metallicity and low-ionization \oiia\ lines at high metallicity, while also increasing the detection rate of [N\ii] which has proven to be very faint in $z>4$ systems.

 The new high-redshift metallicity calibrations presented in this work will yield an immediate improvement to strong-line metallicities in existing and future $z>2$ spectroscopic samples.
 They are applicable over a redshift range spanning from Cosmic Noon into the Epoch of Reionization, leading to a more accurate characterization of the evolution of metallicity scaling relations.
 These improved constraints will in turn provide insight into the nature of galaxy growth, feedback, and baryon cycling in the early universe.